Jean Lyon, Countess of Angus

 Jean Lyon, Countess of Angus (died c.
-1610) was a Scottish courtier, landowner, who became involved in a withcraft trial.
+1610) was a Scottish courtier and landowner, who became involved in a witchcraft trial.

 She was a daughter of John Lyon, 8th Lord Glamis and Elizabeth Abernethy, only daughter of William Abernethy, 5th Lord Saltoun.

 Marriages

 She married firstly Robert Douglas younger of Lochleven, Master of Morton.
 Their children included William Douglas, 7th Earl of Morton.
 Robert Douglas was lost at sea in 1585.
 Secondly she married Archibald Douglas, 8th Earl of Angus, and they had a daughter, Margaret Douglas.
 Thirdly she married Alexander Lindsay, 1st Lord Spynie.

 Witchcraft

 The Earl of Angus died at Smeaton on 4 August 1588, and the influence of witchcraft was suspected.
 On 8 May 1591 Barbara Napier was accused on several witchcraft charges including that of asking Agnes Sampson to aid Jean Lyon during pregnancy by preventing her vomiting with magic.
 Barbara was also accused of asking Sampson to charm her into Jean Lyon's favour.
 Napier was acquitted of making a charm with Sampson to cause the death of the Earl of Angus.
 It is unclear if Barbara Napier was subsequently executed, or released.

 The countess had a daughter on 26 December 1588, and so the inheritance of the earldom came into dispute.